dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

-To support `ref` re-assignment the span safety rules need to account for `ref` parameters being returned as a `ref` field.
-This is in addition to them being already directly returnable by `ref`.
-The rules could account for both types of returns independently but that significantly complicates the span safety rules for very little gain.
-Instead the rules will allow for any value that is *ref-safe-to-escape* to the *calling method* to be returnable directly by `ref` or as a `ref` field.
+The change to ref re-assignment rules means `ref` parameters can now escape from a method as a `ref` field in a `ref struct` value.
 As discussed in the [compat considerations section](#new-span-challenges) this can change the rules for existing APIs that never intended for `ref` parameters to escape as a `ref` field.
 The lifetime rules for parameters are based soley on their declaration not on their usage.
 All `ref` and `in` parameters are *ref-safe-to-escape* to the *calling method* and hence can now be returned by `ref` or a `ref` field.
 In order to support APIs having `ref` parameters that can be escaping or non-escaping, and thus restore C# 10 call site semantics, the langauge will introduce limited lifetime annotations.

 <a name="rules-scoped"></a>

 The keyword `scoped` will be used to restrict the lifetime of a value.
-It can be applied to a `ref` or the associated value and has the impact of restricting the *ref-safe-to-escape* or *safe-to-escape* lifetime, respectively, to the *current method*.
+It can be applied to a `ref` or a value that is a `ref struct` and has the impact of restricting the *ref-safe-to-escape* or *safe-to-escape* lifetime, respectively, to the *current method*.
 For example:

 | Parameter or Local | ref-safe-to-escape | safe-to-escape |
 |---|---|---|